Kotlin/kotlin-by-example/examples/01_introduction/05_Classes.md

 </div>

-1. Declare a class named `Customer` with parameterless constructor.
+1. Declaring a class named `Customer` without any properties or user-defined constructors.
+A non-parameterized default constructor is created by Kotlin automatically.
-2. Declare a class with an immutable property `id`, a mutable property `email` and constructor with two parameters `id` and `email`.
+2. Declaring a class with two propetries: immutable `id` and mutable `email`, and a constructor with two parameters `id` and `email`.
-3. Create an instance of the class `Customer`; note, no `new` keyword.
+3. Creating an instance of the class `Customer` via the default constructor.
+Note that there is no `new` keyword in Kotlin.
-4. Create an instance of the class `Contact` using the constructor with two arguments.
+4. Creating an instance of the class `Contact` using the constructor with two arguments.
-5. Access the property `id`.
+5. Accessing the property `id`.
-6. Write a new value to the property `email`.
+6. Updating the value of the property `email`.